 - As a result of the 'Igniting Futures' strategy, the vast majority of KS3 students will have excellent careers provision across all of the 8 Gatsby benchmarks.
-Students will demonstrate exceptional personal development skills and characteristics, and be intrinsically motivated to achieve highly. - By 2024 100% of disadvantaged students will engage with a house event within faculty areas, developing character and building ambition by completing activities within the curriculum. - Increase the participation of disadvantaged and SEND disadvantaged students in the Student Leadership Team. - Increase the number of disadvantaged students who achieve the SSAT the Student Leadership accreditation by 2024. - Engage all disadvantaged students with physical and mental health education conducted successfully by student leadership team by 2024. - 0% NEET for all disadvantaged students and POST 16 progression route that is suitably challenging and ambitious. • 100% of disadvantaged students will engage with the entitlement pledge as part of their cultural capital experience.
+Students will demonstrate exceptional personal development skills and characteristics, and be intrinsically motivated to achieve highly. - By 2024 100% of disadvantaged students will engage with a house event within faculty areas, building ambition and becoming well rounded by completing activities within the curriculum. - Increase the participation of disadvantaged and SEND disadvantaged students in the Student Leadership Team. - Increase the number of disadvantaged students who achieve the SSAT the Student Leadership accreditation by 2025.. - Engage all disadvantaged students with physical and mental health education conducted successfully by student leadership team by 2025. - 0% NEET for all disadvantaged students and POST 16 progression route that is suitably challenging and ambitious. - 100% of disadvantaged students will engage with the entitlement pledge as part of their cultural capital experience.